vansickle/aeronetmanualmarkuppitch/PITCHME.md

 ## Disclaimer

 - The slides are for me
+- Questions for all of us, not answers
 - A lot of small details are forgotten and could require time
+- Assessment

 ---